-It was as if the wind had been knocked out of Sharon Ussery after she lost Dakota, her 110-pound Bernese mountain dog and longtime therapy pet at Sharp Chula Vista Medical Center, to bone cancer.
+It was as if the wind had been knocked out of Sharon Ussery after she lost Dakota, her 110-pound Bernese mountain dog and longtime therapy pet at Sharp Chula Vista Medical Center

 "It was the most heart-wrenching time of my life," Ussery struggled to recall.
 "Dakota was my gentle giant and together we brought so much joy to patients."